luuquangvu/ha-addons/gemini-fastapi/README.md

 4. Save the file and restart the add-on from the Add-on panel.

-The add-on persists configuration under `/config/gemini-fastapi` and stores conversation data/cache under `/data/gemini-fastapi`, keeping credentials and history across restarts.
-On updates, a refreshed template is written to `/config/gemini-fastapi/config.yaml.default` so you can compare it with your existing configuration.
+The add-on persists configuration under `/homeassistant/gemini-fastapi/config` and stores conversation data under `/homeassistant/gemini-fastapi/data`, keeping credentials and history across restarts.
+On updates, a refreshed template is written to `/homeassistant/gemini-fastapi/config/config.yaml.default` so you can compare it with your existing configuration.

 ### How to obtain Gemini cookies